Time-to-Event Estimation with Unreliably Reported Events in Medicare Health Plan Payment: Introduction

-We expand RMTL estimation approaches for use in an impactful but understudied health policy application: evaluating incident HCC coding in MA following CMS-HCC formula updates.
-Here, individual HCCs and sets of mutually exclusive HCCs corresponding to severity levels of a single health condition are our events of interest, where an event occurs when an incident diagnosis is reported by an insurer.
-Besides being a unique application of TTE methods in itself, our approach expands on prior RMTL-based methodological work by proposing estimators for such analysis that can account for underreporting of events in TM, which, to our knowledge, has not been previously considered.
-Further, we propose a novel estimation approach for identifying one type of possible severity-based upcoding.
+We expand RMTL estimation approaches for use in evaluating incident HCC coding in MA following CMS-HCC formula updates.
+Here, individual HCCs and sets of mutually exclusive HCCs corresponding to severity levels of a single health condition are our events of interest.
+We propose that the latter HCC type can be considered conceptually analogous to competing risks in TTE analyses because only one HCC can be recorded and paid for at a time.
+An event occurs when an a diagnosis not reported in prior monitoring periods is reported by an insurer.

+Besides being a unique application of TTE methods in itself, our approach expands on prior RMTL-based methodological work by also accounting for potential underreporting of events in TM.
+Further, we propose a novel estimation approach for identifying one type of possible severity-based upcoding, by which we mean beneficiaries who have a lower-severity version of an HCC being coded with the most severe HCC of that health condition.
+Other estimators also apply to a different form of upcoding that we call any-available, where any beneficiaries previously not coded with a given HCC could be reported as having that health condition, potentially fraudulently.
+When upcoding has not been concretely confirmed (as is most often the case in real-world settings) we reflect this by describing it as possible upcoding.

-Our contributions also include the creation of an R package to simulate baseline HCC diagnoses as well as the ability to upcode or undercode these data.
-Our package simulates realistic co-occurring HCCs based on older American adults' self-reported health conditions from a large national survey.
-Self-reported data are not impacted by coding incentives to the same degree as billing claims or electronic health record data\textsuperscript{42--44}, and enable analysis of incident coding without underreporting.
-Our package additionally allows users to modify these baseline data by either underreporting existing baseline diagnoses (realistic to TM data) or upcoding specific HCCs.
-Labeled upcoding data did not previously exist, so these simulated data are broadly useful for methods development in health policy.
+Our contributions also include the creation of an R package to simulate co-occurring HCCs based on older American adults' self-reported health conditions from a large national survey.
+Self-reported data are not impacted by coding incentives to the same degree as claims or electronic health record data\textsuperscript{12--14} and enable analysis of incident coding without underreporting.
+Our package additionally allows users to modify these baseline data by either underreporting existing baseline diagnoses (realistic to TM data) or upcoding specific HCCs over time, which are then labeled.
+Labeled upcoding data did not previously exist---existing individual-level Medicare do not contain this information---so these simulated data are broadly useful for methods development in health policy.